spiral/docs/components/entity.md

 }
 ```

-Now we can check if our entity is valid and get error messages in our controller code (you can play with url query to produce different values):
+Now we can check if our entity is valid and get an error messages in our controller code (you can play with the url query to produce different values):

 ```php
 public function index()